Fast Rerandomization via the BRAIN: Simulation Results

 \section{Simulation Results}

-In \autoref{sec:complete results}, we provide the complete results of the simulation studies in the main text.
-In \autoref{sec:randomness}, we examine the randomness of assignments generated by each method.
-In \autoref{sec:semi}, we generate semi-synthetic data based on the clinical trial dataset and compare the statistical performance of each method.
+In \ref{app:results-complete}, we provide the complete results of the simulation studies in the main text.
+In \ref{app:results-randomness}, we examine the randomness of assignments generated by each method.
+In \ref{app:results-hyperparameter}, we compare different combinations of hyperparameters.
+In \ref{app:results-semi}, we generate semi-synthetic data based on the clinical trial dataset and compare the statistical performance of each method.